froboy/yusaopeny_docs/content/en/docs/development/GoogleCustomSearchConfiguration.md

 title: Google Custom Search Configuration
 ---

-The Y USA Open Y release **8.2.4** introduces Google Custom Search for the website out of the box.
+The YMCA Website Services release **8.2.4** introduces Google Custom Search for the website out of the box.

 ## Enabling the module